5 ways hospitals use RFPs and why you should know them

 Types of healthcare RFPs

-Most common healthcare RFP categories of 2022
+Most common healthcare RFP categories in 2023

 If your company sells to hospitals, it’s important to note that not all these RFP categories are relevant to your business and goals.
 Your challenge is to understand why hospitals and healthcare facilities issue these RFPs and determine where your business fits within these categories.